litchipi/website/data/blog/rust/containers_in_rust/part1.md

 of doubts, please check the different sources I give or the Internet to double check what I say**.

-It is mainly a way for me to learn about Linux security measures, virtualization features, how containerisation works, and the abilitiy to translate a program written with C paradygms with Rust, interacting with the Linux kernel.
+It is mainly a way for me to learn about Linux security measures, virtualization features, how containerisation works, and the ability to translate a program written with C paradygms with Rust, interacting with the Linux kernel.
 Fortunately for me, there's a lot of documentation out there, videos, articles, etc ...